-In early 2011, an interdisciplinary research network for the Medical Humanities will be launched in the College of Humanities and Social Science.
+An interdisciplinary research network for the Medical Humanities is currently being developed in the College of Humanities and Social Science.

 Its initial phase of activity will consist of a series of interdisciplinary seminars involving both Edinburgh University academics and invited outside speakers.
 This local network is the forerunner of a planned Medical Humanities Research Network Scotland co-organised with Glasgow University, and extending throughout the Scottish Higher Education sector.